Eghamarian/sociotherapy/_short/08_rearsightedness.md

 and when they are wrong, they give me a good understanding of how they see me. <br>
 Sometimes they are wrong about what's ahead of them.
 But when that happens, they don't stop. <br>
 They don't stop and think about what could be; they keep moving and think about what may be. <br>
-The difference between us is that they have a mirror behind them. <br>
+The difference between us, is that they have their mirror behind them. <br>
 So, even when they try to look back and see what's passed, they mostly see what's to come. <br> I often wish I could put my mirror behind, or to drive backwards, so my rearsightedness would turn into foresight. <br>
 But some people are just born without it. <br>